 This levy will last for 10 years to restore and upgrade the infrastructure of this town after which the municipality will be responsible for maintaining it.
 With your support the SRA levy will begin on 01 July 2017.

 The SFPO Committee, the directors on the SFPO NPC and the members of our Technical committee are all volunteers, focussing on the survival and restoration of our town.
 We are acutely aware of the importance of the retired community to the well-being of St Francis.
 Most of our SFPO Committee members are retired as well.
 We are formulating a set of exemption criteria to ensure that those who cannot afford the levy will be exempted.
 We have asked for input from pensioners to assist with setting this criteria to make sure it is appropriate.

 We ask all property owners to sign and submit a consent form either supporting (Yes vote) or opposing (No vote) the SRA levy.
 If you have any questions please phone Jacky Green at the SFPO office in St Francis Bay at 042 294 0594.
 Please complete one Voting form per property.

 ?
 HOW WILL LEVY BE COLLECTED ?

-Rate Payers within a demarcated area of St Francis pay an SRA levy directly to the Municipality, and will be itemised on your monthly rates bill.
-The Municipality will then pay it over to the St Francis Property Owners Non-Profit Company (SFPO NPC).
-This company was established earlier this year to collect and manage donations, and to manage Phase 1 of the Spit and Beach repair projects, the road upgrades and the CCTV installation..
+Rate Payers within a demarcated area of St Francis pay an SRA levy directly to the Municipality, which is included in monthly services and rates bill.
+The Municipality pays this levy to the St Francis Property Owners Non-Profit Company (SFPO NPC).
+This company was established earlier to collect and manage donations, and to manage Phase 1 of the Spit and Beach repair projects, the road upgrades and the CCTV installation..

 This will exclude: